 Experimental Approach to the Problem

 A within-group, repeated measures study design was employed, with participants reporting to the laboratory over three separate days.
 On each visit, participants performed two isometric testing trials followed by one isokinetic testing trial.
 Testing was conducted for three exercises: LP, CP, and SR (Exerbotics, LLC, Tulsa, OK, USA).
-This methodological design permitted assessment of within- and between-day agreement for peak isometric force for CP, LP, and SR, and between-day agreement of isokinetic concentric and eccentric force for the same exercises.
-Isokinetic values are reported as the peak average force throughout the full range of motion for each phase (concentric and eccentric) of a repetition.
+This methodological design permitted assessment of within- and between-day agreement for peak isometric force for CP, LP, and SR, and between-day agreement of isokinetic concentric and eccentric force for the same exercises as, based on prior research suggesting a learning effect for isokinetic exercise we treated the first visit as familiarisation.
+Isokinetic values are reported as the average force throughout the full range of motion for each phase (concentric and eccentric) of a repetition for the repetition with the highest result.

 Subjects